 Reason Type of Error badarg Bad argument.
 The argument is of wrong data type, or is otherwise badly formed. badarith Bad argument in an arithmetic expression. {badmatch, V} Evaluation of a match expression failed.
-The value V did not match. function_clause No matching function clause is found when evaluating a function call. {case_clause,V} No matching branch is found when evaluating a case expression.
-The value V did not match. if_clause No true branch is found when evaluating an if expression.
+The value V did not match.

-{try_clause, V} No matching branch is found when evaluating the ofsection of a try expression.
+function_clause No matching function clause is found when evaluating a function call. {case_clause, V} No matching branch is found when evaluating a case expression.
+The value V did not match. if_clause No true branch is found when evaluating an if expression. {try_clause, V} No matching branch is found when evaluating the of- section of a try expression.
 The value V did not match. undef The function cannot be found when evaluating a function call. {badfun,F} Something is wrong with a fun F. {badarity,F} A fun is applied to the wrong number of arguments.
-F describes the fun and the arguments. timeout_value The timeout value in a receiveafter expression is evaluated to something else than an integer or infinity. noproc Trying to link or monitor to a non-existing process or port. noconnection A link or monitor to a remote process was broken because a connection between the nodes could not be established or was severed. {nocatch, V} Trying to evaluate a throw outside a catch.
+F describes the fun and the arguments. timeout_value The timeout value in a receiveafter expression is evaluated to something else than an integer or infinity. noproc Trying to link to a non-existing process. {nocatch,V} Trying to evaluate a throw outside a catch.
 V is the thrown term. system_limit A system limit has been reached.
 See Efficiency Guide for information about system limits.